rafroad/RFOS-C/README.md

 ## RF OS BUT IN C
 current list of things to work on:
-1. GDT (Got the code but haven't tested it yet design taken from (https://github.com/skni-kod/MicrOS/tree/master/os/kernel/src/cpu/gdt))
+1. GDT (code working thanks to (https://github.com/jakeSteinburger/SpecOS/blob/main/32/sys/idt.c))
 2. IDT
 3. KB input
 4. Basic shell
+5. All of the old RF OS in CosmosOS